OneDrive Files On-Demand for Windows 10: All you need to know

-Files On-Demand allows you to access all your files in the OneDrive cloud, with File Explorer, regardless whether they are downloaded on your Windows 10 computer or device.
-In other words, you can see all your OneDrive files, even those that are available online only, in File Explorer, just like any other.
-The questions that spur now is, of course, how do you differentiate the online-only files from those available locally on your computer or device.
-Read on to find the answer.
+Files On-Demand is a feature that allows you to access all your files in the OneDrive cloud, with File Explorer, regardless of whether they are downloaded or not on your Windows 10 computer or device.
+In other words, you can see all your OneDrive files, even those that are available online-only, in File Explorer, just like any other.
+Files On-Demand was introduced in Windows 10 Fall Creators Update, and it is available in all the newer versions of Windows 10.

 In File Explorer, the files and folders from your OneDrive have a different status indicator depending on where they are stored:

-- Online only files - have a blue cloud status.
+- Online-only files and folders - have blue cloud icons.
 These are files that you have stored in your OneDrive storage but which are not downloaded locally on your Windows 10 PC.
-They are not occupying space on your hard drive, but they are taking up space in your OneDrive cloud storage.
-Although you can see all online files even if you do not have an active internet connection, you can only open them if you have internet access.
+They are not occupying space on your storage drive, but they are taking up space in your OneDrive cloud space.
+Although you can see all online files, even if you do not have an active internet connection, you can only open them if you have internet access.

-- Locally available files - have a green checkmark in a white circle status.
-These are files from your OneDrive space which you have accessed in the past using File Explorer.
-Each time you open an online-only file from your OneDrive, File Explorer downloads and stores it on your computer or device, locally.
-Thus, these files can be opened and used even when you do not have a working internet connection.
+- Locally available files and folders - have white icons with green checkmarks.
+These are files from your OneDrive space that you have opened, and File Explorer downloaded and stored them on your computer or device, locally.
+Thus, these files can be reopened and used even when you do not have a working internet connection.
 These files are taking space on your hard drive.
-If you want, you can revert this whole process and reclaim your local storage space by making the files online only again.
+If you want, you can revert this whole process and reclaim your local storage space by making the files online-only again.

 Here is how the three statuses for Files On-Demand look in File Explorer:

-If you like what Files On-Demand is all about, you will want to enable this feature.
+If you like what Files On-Demand is all about, you might want to enable this feature.
 Here is how to do that:

-On the taskbar system tray or notification area if you prefer to name it like that, click or tap on the OneDrive icon.
+On the taskbar system tray, click or tap on the OneDrive icon.

-In the Microsoft OneDrive window, go to the Settings tab.
+In the Microsoft OneDrive window, select the Settings tab.

 If you prefer not to use the Files On-Demand feature at all, you can disable it.
 Instead of checking the option called "Save space and download files as you use them," uncheck it and press OK to save your preference.

-OneDrive will ask you to confirm your choice and informs you that all OneDrive files and folders will download to your PC.
-If you want to go ahead, click or tap on OK twice and you are done.
+OneDrive asks you to confirm your choice and informs you that "All OneDrive files and folders will download to this PC."
+If you want to go ahead and "Disable Files On-Demand," click or tap on OK.

 If you change your mind and no longer want some of your files or folders to be always available locally, follow the same steps, but this time uncheck the option "Always keep on this device."

-How to free up space by making your OneDrive files available only online
+How to free up space by removing local copies of files marked as On-Demand (make OneDrive files online-only)

-If you have a small local storage space, you might prefer to keep all your OneDrive files available online only.
+If you have limited local storage space, you might prefer to keep all your OneDrive files available online-only.
 That way, they never take up space on your Windows 10 computer or device.
-You can, however, work with them, but only as long as you have a working internet connection.
+You can, however, work with them, but only as long as you are connected to the internet.

-To configure some or all of your files or folders to be available only when you are online, open File Explorer, navigate to your OneDrive and then find the files or folders that you want to make available online only.
-Select them and then right-click on them (or tap and hold on them, if you have a touchscreen).
-In the contextual menu, click or tap the option called "Free up space."
+To configure some or all of your files or folders to be available only when you are online, open File Explorer, navigate to your OneDrive, and then find the files or folders that you want to make available online-only.
+Select them and then right-click on them (or press-and-hold on them, if you have a touchscreen).
+On the contextual menu, click or tap the option called "Free up space."

 Windows 10 then deletes the locally stored copies of those files or folders but keeps the online originals in place, unaltered.
 This can be an excellent way of recovering storage space on your device, especially if you have large files stored in OneDrive.

-As you have seen, turning on and working with the new Files On-Demand OneDrive feature from Windows 10 is easy.
-With just a few clicks or taps you can make File Explorer show all your OneDrive files, regardless whether they are available locally or online only.
-What do you think: is this feature an excellent addition to the novelties brought by the Fall Creators Update?
+As you have seen, enabling and working with the new Files On-Demand OneDrive feature from Windows 10 is easy.
+With just a few clicks or taps, you can make File Explorer show all your OneDrive files, regardless of whether they are available locally or online-only.
+Do you use OneDrive's Files On-Demand feature?
 Share your opinion in the comments below.